 3. iOS real device + ipa file test

-If you are using the iSO real device and the ipa file that is the content of the iOS app to run the test, specify the following values for the test target.
+When you use the iOS real device and the ipa file that is the content of the iOS app to run the test, specify the following values for the test target.

-- Full path to the ipa file on your PC in "IPA file”
+- Enter full path to .ipa file: Full path to the ipa file on your PC

 By simply connecting the iOS real device to the PC using the USB cable, you can acquire the screen capture and run the test.